from January 2013 through July 2014, please click here.

 Who We Serve . . .
 What We Do . . .
 How You Can Help

-In an effort to help our low-income seniors live better, we provide them with advocacy and a direct caring connection, in our Senior Case Manager, Andrew Dubbous.
+In an effort to help our low-income seniors live better, we provide them with advocacy and a direct caring connection, in our Director of Programs, Andrew Holmes, MSW.
 Andrew initially helps seniors qualify for their meal boxes, answers questions, gives reminder calls and refers them to other local senior resources.
 We produce the “Depot Dispatch” a senior newsletter, and neatly tuck it into our monthly Senior Emergency Meal Boxes.
-This senior newsletter includes health, wellness and safety tips, senior resources, favorite recipes, fun photos and humor.
+This senior newsletter includes health, wellness and safety tips, senior resources, favorite recipes, historical trivia, fun photos and humor.
 By popular demand, we also email it to our volunteers and friends in the community.
-Please click here to read the 2013 newsletters for January, February and March.
+Please click here to read the 2014 newsletters for May, June, July and August.

 We engage the community in helping to solve this senior poverty and hunger crisis.